 Drugs That Lower Androgen Levels

 The most common treatment is to take drugs that lower the amount of androgens made by the testicles.
-They are called luteinizing hormone-releasing hormone (LHRH) analogs.
+They are called luteinizing hormone-releasing hormone (LH-RH) analogs (injections) and anti-androgens (oral tablets).
 These drugs lower androgen levels just as well as surgery does.
 This type of treatment is sometimes called "chemical castration."

 Men who receive androgen deprivation therapy should have follow-up exams with the doctor prescribing the drugs: